JAMAutoLtd/customer-portal/PLANNING.md

 1.  **Technician Assignment Logic**
     *   **Eligibility:** Determines technician suitability based on `van_equipment` versus job `equipment_requirements`.
     *   **Order Grouping Preference:** For multi-job orders, prioritizes assigning all jobs to a single, fully equipped technician if available.
 If not, jobs from the order are assigned individually based on best fit.
-    *   **ETA Optimization:** When multiple technicians are eligible, selects the one predicted to have the earliest ETA. **Note:** ETA prediction during assignment must simulate placement within the technician's multi-day schedule respecting daily constraints.
+    *   **ETA Optimization:** When multiple technicians are eligible, selects the one predicted to have the earliest ETA. **Note:** ETA prediction during assignment must simulate placement within the technician's multi-day schedule respecting daily constraints and existing fixed-time appointments.
-    *   **Fixed Assignments:** Supports manual ("fixed") job assignments.
-Fixed jobs *cannot* be dynamically reassigned but *are* included in their assigned technician's route optimization.
+    *   **Fixed Assignments:** Supports manual ("fixed") job assignments (`jobs.fixed_assignment` field).
+Jobs with `fixed_assignment=true` *cannot* be dynamically reassigned but *are* included in their assigned technician's route optimization.
+    *   **Fixed Schedule Times:** Supports optional fixed start times (`jobs.fixed_schedule_time` field).
+These jobs act as anchors in the daily schedule.

 2.  **Job Queuing & Routing Logic (Daily Planning)**
     *   **Daily Boundaries:** Routes are planned on a day-by-day basis, respecting each technician's specific working hours and availability for that day.
     *   **Starting Locations:** Route calculation starts from the technician's *current location* for the first day (today) and from their *home base* for subsequent days.
+    *   **Handling Fixed Times:** Jobs with a `fixed_schedule_time` for the current planning day are scheduled first.
+They consume their required time slots, potentially fragmenting the remaining available time for dynamic jobs.
-    *   **Schedulable Units:** Jobs are grouped into units: indivisible blocks for multi-job orders assigned to the same tech, or individual units for single jobs.
+    *   **Schedulable Units:** Dynamic (non-fixed-time) jobs are grouped into units: indivisible blocks for multi-job orders assigned to the same tech, or individual units for single jobs.
 Block priority is determined by the highest priority job within it.
-    *   **Priority & Daily Fit:** Units are sorted by priority.
-The system iteratively fills each available day, selecting the highest priority units that fit within the remaining work time (considering travel + duration).
+    *   **Priority & Daily Fit (Dynamic Units):** Dynamic units are sorted by priority.
+The system iteratively fills the *available time windows* within each day, selecting the highest priority units that fit (considering travel + duration).
-    *   **Route Optimization (Daily TSP):** A TSP algorithm optimizes the sequence of units scheduled *within each specific day* to minimize travel time for that day.
+    *   **Route Optimization (Daily TSP):** A TSP algorithm optimizes the sequence of *all* units scheduled *within each specific day* (both fixed-time and dynamic) to minimize travel time. **Google OR-Tools will be used** for this task due to its robust capabilities and native support for time window constraints, which are essential for handling `fixed_schedule_time` jobs correctly.
-    *   **Multi-Day Schedule:** The result is a multi-day schedule for each technician (e.g., `tech.schedule = {day1: [unitA, unitB], day2: [unitC]}`).
+    *   **Multi-Day Schedule:** The result is a multi-day schedule for each technician (e.g., `tech.schedule = {day1: [unitA_fixed, unitB, unitC_fixed], day2: [unitD]}`).
     *   **Continuous ETA Updates:** ETAs for *all* jobs (across all scheduled days) are calculated and updated based on their position in the final, optimized multi-day schedule.

 ### Dynamic Operation & Recalculation